 Continue up the Stream Trail, with a possible distraction by a pile of redwood logs on the left side of the trail – great climbing fun for littles!

-When you finally arrive at the Old Church picnic area, approximately half a mile from where you started, look around for and gently turn over the logs and rocks under which the salamanders like to hide.
+When you finally arrive at the Old Church picnic area, approximately half a mile from where you started, look around at the edges of logs and rocks under which the salamanders like to hide.

 If you get hungry, break out a picnic on the tables; there’s a tap for drinking water as well.

 If you’re up for even more adventure, look on the fence near the stream from the Old Church area and perhaps a hundred feet or so further into the canyon for hundreds of ladybugs, which are hanging out here in big clusters for the winter.
 Whenever you’ve had enough, wander back along the trail the way you came (with reminders about the play area to hustle along the stragglers, if you find you need them).

 Contributor Jen Lumanlan lives in Berkeley with her husband and 4.5-year-old daughter.
 Upon realizing she had no parenting instinct whatsoever she went back to school for a Master’s in Psychology and started the Your Parenting Mojo podcast to share research-based information on parenting and child development which has now been downloaded more than half a million times.
 She and her family can often be found wallowing in mudflats, dipping nets in ponds, and wandering in streams around the Bay Area.